There is an accessible version of this website. You can click here to switch now or switch to it at any time by clicking Accessibility in the footer.

 • Work with the ACM team to provide support with the coordination of the Aboriginal Worshipping Community and related liturgy

-• Work with Director & ACM Chaplain to support Indigenous families
+• Work with Director and ACM Chaplain to support Indigenous families

-To be successful in this role, you will need strong interpersonal skills and the ability to engage with other Aboriginal communities and organisations.
+To be successful in this role, you will hold a Clinical Pastoral Education qualification or equivalent (or have the willingness to complete the study for the qualification).
+You will have strong interpersonal skills and the ability to engage with other Aboriginal communities and organisations.
 You must have experience coordinating and/or facilitating events.
 You will work both independently and as part of a supportive, collaborative team.
-Flexibility is required, as this role includes weekend work.
+Flexibility is required, as this role includes weekend work, including supporting at the Sunday Mass celebrations.

-A valid National Police Clearance, WA Driver’s Licence, and the legal right to work in Australia are required.
+A valid National Police Clearance, WA Working with Children Check, WA Driver’s Licence, and the legal right to work in Australia are required.
+The successful candidate must have the willingness to comply with applicable hospital policies for visitation purposes.

 To apply or for more information: